Miltonly/Streets/Holdsworth Crescent

 Which schools serve Holdsworth Crescent?

-Public elementary students attend Chris Hadfield Public School, while Catholic elementary options include Our Lady of Fatima and St. Scholastica.
-Secondary students draw to Milton District High School or Bishop P.F.
-Reding Catholic Secondary School, all within a five-minute drive.
+Public elementary students attend Chris Hadfield Public School or Anne J. MacArthur Public School, both a five-minute drive away.
+Catholic elementary students go to Our Lady of Fatima Catholic Elementary School, six minutes away.
+Secondary students attend Milton District High School (public) or Bishop P.F.
+Reding Catholic Secondary School (Catholic).

 How far is Holdsworth Crescent from Toronto?

-The drive to the Milton GO station takes about six minutes, and the full GO train ride to Union Station runs just over an hour.
-Driving to downtown Toronto takes roughly 66 minutes in typical traffic.
+The drive to the Milton GO station takes about six minutes, and the full GO train trip to Union Station runs around 66 minutes.
+Driving to downtown Toronto takes roughly an hour, depending on traffic.

 Who built most of the homes on Holdsworth Crescent?